-Article 1, Protocol 1 can, in this context, be relied upon by individuals and companies, whether resident/established in the UK or elsewhere.
+If Labour were to apply these deductions, Article 1, Protocol 1 could, in this context, be relied upon by individuals and companies, whether resident/established in the UK or elsewhere to argue that compensation is not reasonable.

 How would the ECHR be relied upon in practice?